 Complaints involving current hiring processes must be filed as soon as possible after the occurrence of an alleged violation and not later than sixty (60) days after such occurrence unless the complainant can verify a compelling reason for the District to waive the sixty (60) day limitation.
 A complainant may not appeal the District's determination pursuant to Title 5, section 53026, to the Chancellor's Office, but under some circumstances, violations of the equal employment opportunity regulations in Title 5 may constitute a violation of a minimum condition for receipt of state aid.
-In such a case, a complaint can be filed with the California Community Colleges Chancellor's Office, but the complainant will be required to demonstrate that he/she made previous reasonable, but unsuccessful, efforts to resolve the alleged violation at the college and/or District level using the process provided by Title 5, section 53026.
+In such a case, a complaint can be filed with the California Community Colleges Chancellor's Office, but unsuccessful, efforts to resolve the alleged violation at the college and/or District level using the process provided by Title 5, section 53026.